amroibrahim/DIYDoom/tutorial/README.md

 * Light level
 * Type

-So if I want to make areas with different properties, let's say height, we would split that area into two sectors, sector for each height.
+So, if I want to make areas with different properties, let's say height, we would split that area into two sectors, sector for each height.

-So adding a single step to this simple room would need to update the map and split the sector to something like this (top 2D view).
+So, adding a single step to this simple room would need to update the map and split the sector into something like this (top 2D view).

 ![Simple Room](../img/singlestep.png)